cfloisand/pd-externals/README.md

 ![](https://github.com/cfloisand/pd-externals/blob/master/patch_foldback.png "foldback~ patch")

 ## Installation
-The generated libraries should be placed in the following folders based on platform:
+The generated libraries should be placed in the following folders based on platform (or whatever folder location is specified in Pure Data's externals path):

 #### macOS
 `~/Library/Pd`